-Furthermore, through the procurement process, the partner authorities have asked the three short-listed bidders to consider how their specific proposals will contribute towards social value, sustainability and regeneration for the seven partner authorities.
+Furthermore, through the procurement process, the partner authorities have asked the shortlisted bidders to consider how their specific proposals will contribute towards social value, sustainability and regeneration for the seven partner authorities.
 This has been given a significant weighting in the decision-making process and will likely to be a key differentiating factor between bidders.